Skip to main content

 The March 7 strikes' specifics reveal a targeted attack on vital energy infrastructure.
 According to Iranian reports, the hit locations included the Aghdasieh oil warehouse in the northeast of Tehran, the Tehran refinery in the south, the Shahran oil depot in the west, and an oil depot in Karaj city in Alborz province.
 Footage from local media showed massive flames and dense smoke rising hundreds of feet into the air, with fires raging through the night.
 The Iranian Islamic Revolutionary Guard Corps (IRGC) and related fuel storage facilities were targeted in the Israeli military's acknowledgement of the operations.
 An oil production transfer center was also impacted, leading to a temporary halt in fuel distribution in Tehran.
 Environmental authorities have advised residents to remain indoors due to the oily smoke's toxic air quality, and Iranian officials have reported at least four deaths as a result of these strikes.
 This marks the first time civilian industrial facilities have been directly targeted in this conflict, raising questions about adherence to international humanitarian standards and the potential for long-term ecological damage.

 +4 aljazeera.com In the immediate aftermath, reports of oily rain in some areas and Tehran enveloped in a black smoke haze prompted health advisories.
 Keramat Veyskarami, the chief executive officer of the National Iranian Oil Products Distribution Company, confirmed that fuel distribution in the capital was temporarily disrupted.
 Although the fires at the sites were eventually put out, damage to storage tanks—some of which could have held the city's fuel for days—could result in fuel shortages and an increased reliance on alternative energy sources.
 This incident exacerbates Iran's existing energy crisis, where daily blackouts have been common since February 2025 due to infrastructure strains and sanctions.
 According to specialists from the Institute for the Study of War, such disruptions may exacerbate power outages, affecting both civilian life and industrial output.
-Additionally, the strikes targeted Tehran's IRGC aerospace infrastructure in an effort to weaken Iran's air defense and command systems and make it less able to respond effectively. +1 for understandingwar.org Iranian leadership responded with defiance, vowing continued retaliation.
-In a recent speech, President Masoud Pezeshkian made a mockery of US President Donald Trump's call for unconditional surrender, calling it a "dream they should take to their grave," while also apologizing to neighboring Gulf states for previous attacks.
+Additionally, the strikes targeted Tehran's IRGC aerospace infrastructure in an effort to weaken Iran's air defence and command systems and make it less able to respond effectively. +1 for understandingwar.org Iranian leadership responded with defiance, vowing continued retaliation.
+In a recent speech, President Masoud Pezeshkian made a mockery of US President Donald Trump's call for unconditional surrender, calling it a "dream they should take to their grave," while also apologising to neighboring Gulf states for previous attacks.
 Abbas Araghchi, the foreign minister, said that the US set a bad example by damaging a desalination plant on Qeshm Island, threatening to do the same to vital infrastructure.
 Iran responded with a new barrage of missiles, apparently hitting a desalination plant in Bahrain and Israeli positions.
 These actions underscore Tehran's strategy of asymmetric warfare, using proxies like Hezbollah in Lebanon to broaden the conflict.
-Over forty people, including civilians and military personnel, were killed in Lebanon as a result of Israeli counterstrikes after Hezbollah's rocket attacks on Israel broke a ceasefire in 2024.
+Over forty people, including civilians and military personnel, were killed in Lebanon as a result of Israeli counterstrokes after Hezbollah's rocket attacks on Israel broke a ceasefire in 2024.
 Gulf states like the United Arab Emirates and Saudi Arabia have intercepted Iranian drones and missiles, reporting minimal casualties but significant disruptions.
 This tit-for-tat dynamic risks attracting additional regional actors. +4 aljazeera.com During his speech at the Shield of the Americas summit, US President Donald Trump hinted at plans for more aggressive attacks.
 He said that Iran would be "hit very hard" and that 42 Iranian Navy ships, the air force, and communications infrastructure would be destroyed.
-He emphasized minimizing US involvement but highlighted new military capabilities, including advanced battleships.
+He emphasised minimising US involvement but highlighted new military capabilities, including advanced battleships.
 The operations were praised by Republican senators and Defense Secretary Pete Hegseth for reducing Iran's capabilities without committing to a prolonged engagement.
 The US Central Command reported sinking an Iranian drone carrier and over 20 naval vessels, aligning with Trump's objective to annihilate Iran's navy.
 However, daily military costs estimated at $1 billion, coupled with market volatility, raise concerns about sustainability.
 Experts have criticized Trump's demand for unconditional surrender, arguing that it could intensify Iranian resolve and prolong the conflict. cbsnews.com +4

 In the subsequent phase, Israeli Prime Minister Benjamin Netanyahu promised "many surprises," indicating further escalation.
 The strikes on oil sites align with Israel's goal to dismantle Iran's economic support for its military and proxies.
 The conflict is seen by the Netanyahu administration as an opportunity to eliminate long-term threats, such as the European ballistic missile program.
 However, difficulties arise due to domestic fatigue from previous engagements in Gaza and Lebanon.
 Public support in Israel remains high, but analysts warn of overextension if the war drags on.
 International attention has been paid to the targeting of infrastructure that is close to civilians, and there have been calls for international law to enforce proportionality. aljazeera.com +4

 The effects on the global economy are immediate and significant.
 Brent crude oil prices jumped to around $92 per barrel following the strikes, with analysts predicting surges up to $120 if disruptions persist.
 The conflict has stranded ships carrying 20 million barrels of oil daily in the Persian Gulf, unable to navigate the Strait of Hormuz safely.
 Iran's threats to mine the strait or target tankers have the potential to stop global supplies, affecting 20% of global oil trade.
 9 million barrels per day have already been shut down as a result of previous Iranian attacks on Saudi refineries and Qatari LNG facilities, prompting production cuts in Kuwait and Qatar as a precaution.
 Stock markets reacted sharply, with the Dow Jones plunging over 900 points.
 Experts in the energy industry warn that import-dependent economies in Europe and Asia could see inflation rise even further as a result of the ripple effects on consumer prices for everything from gas to heating. +4 29news.com The dynamics of the region add complexity.
-Despite efforts to normalize relations with Iran in 2023, Gulf states have been drawn in by Iranian retaliatory strikes.
+Despite efforts to normalise relations with Iran in 2023, Gulf states have been drawn in by Iranian retaliatory strikes.
 The United Arab Emirates reported 121 drones and 16 ballistic missile interceptions, resulting in 112 injuries and three deaths.
 Saudi Arabia defended against threats to its Ras Tanura oil facility and US embassy in Riyadh.
 Bahrain's desalination plant hit underscores vulnerabilities in arid regions reliant on such infrastructure for water.
 UAE President Sheikh Mohammed bin Zayed Al Nahyan declared a "time of war," emphasizing resilience.
 The Arab League convened to address the crisis, reflecting fears of a Sunni-Shiite divide.
 Washington's regional alliances have been hampered by the fact that Iraqi militias have targeted US assets. gulfnews.com +4

 The majority of international responses call for de-escalation.
 Russian President Vladimir Putin urged an immediate halt, condemning the strikes and offering mediation.
 China, a major Iranian oil importer, remains neutral but watchful.
 European nations advocate UN Security Council intervention, while India provided humanitarian aid to an Iranian vessel.
 Humanitarian concerns mount, with over 28,000 Americans evacuated and reports of civilian suffering in Iran and Lebanon.
 The UN has highlighted the risk of a refugee crisis and broader instability.